AmphiBee/pollen-documentation/post-types.md

     ->showInAdminBar();
 ```

-In the given example, we're creating a custom post type with the slug 'form-submission', the singular label 'Form Submission', and the plural label 'Form Submissions'.
-We specify that the title placeholder field contains 'The custom title placeholder', that the content type is private, ordered chronologically, and should be displayed in the admin menu bar.
-Expressive, isn't it? :)
+In this example, we're creating a post type with the slug `form-submission`, the singular label `Form Submission`, and the plural label `Form Submissions`.
+We specify a custom title placeholder, mark the post type as private, order it chronologically, and display it in the admin menu bar.

+### Important: Use of the Service Provider

+It is essential that the declaration of post types is not done in a **Hookable** class but rather in a **Service Provider**.
+The service provider is responsible for attaching the post type declaration via the WordPress `init` hook.
+If the declaration is made in a hookable class without using a service provider, the post type arguments might not be properly registered.